Skip to content

 Environment ministers from 186 nations agreed in Nairobi to put one of the world's most dynamic technologies under U.N. environmental scrutiny.

-The world's highest-level environmental decision-making body concluded a week of meetings on Friday by establishing the first global policy on the rapidly escalating resource demands of artificial intelligence.
+The world's highest-level environmental decision-making body concluded a week of meetings on Friday by establishing the first global policy on the fast-rising resource demands of artificial intelligence, driven by a finding that the costs of existing environmental crises already are staggering.

 Join now